+Evidence of Meeting the Standard

 SBVC participates in state and federal financial aid programs, and monitors student loan default rates.
 The College participates in the state Cal Grant and BOG waiver, in addition to federal grant programs including the Pell grant, Federal Work-Study program, and the Supplemental Educational Opportunity Grant (SEOG).

 SBVC participates in private Sallie Mae student loans by providing information to the prospective lenders regarding the student’s attendance and course load, and “total cost of attendance,” certifying the maximum loan amount for the student.
 SBVC does not monitor the default rate of these loans, as they are private loans and the applicants must have a credit check and/or co-signor cosigner for the loan.
 The funds, however, are dispersed to the students through the institutional Financial Aid Office and CBO for security and accountability.